-Sunday 5th June 2013 at 1200 (local time) at the Guernsey Yacht Club.
-RORC medallions will be presented on Tuesday 30th July, 1930 at the Clubhouse, 20 St James's Place, London SW1.
+Trophies and RORC Medallions will be presented on Thursday 3rd July, 1930 at the Clubhouse, 20 St James's Place, London SW1.
 All crews welcome.

 (Notices are for information and do not rank as part of this Notice of Race)